Dilation & Curettage (D&C): How it Is Done, Recovery & More

 What Are the Dilation and Curettage (D&C) Aftercare Instructions?

-After undergoing a dilation and curettage (D&C) procedure, it is important to follow certain aftercare instructions to promote healing and reduce the risk of complications.
+Have you wondered what to do and what not to do after a D&C?
+After undergoing a dilation and curettage (D&C) procedure, following certain aftercare instructions to promote healing and reduce the risk of complications is important.
 Here are some common aftercare guidelines for D&C:

 • Avoid sexual intercourse or use tampons for at least one to two weeks after a D&C procedure to allow the cervix to return to its original size and reduce the risk of infection;